louisLaporte/streaming/README.md

-#Raspberry pi / Desktop - gstreamer packages
+# client/server - gstreamer packages

-These steps must be followed for the Raspberry AND the Desktop.
+These steps must be followed for client side and server side.

 ##Fedora